 How to flip a pancake

-Watch the video follow the pointers below to master the art of flipping a pancake!
+Watch the video and follow the pointers below to master the art of flipping a pancake!

-What to put on your pancake: best toppings and flavours
+What to put on your pancake: best pancake flavours and toppings

 Lemon and Lyle’s Golden Syrup®